FILING Review

 1609-PR

-4. Do I submit a 1620 report for each surplus lines licensee in our office or do I submit one 1620 report for the Agency?
+3. Do I submit a 1620 Monthly Report for each surplus lines licensee in our office or do I submit one 1620 Monthly Report for the Agency?

-5. I just received a notice that I am missing a 1620 report.
+4. I just received a notice that I am missing a 1620 Monthly Report.
 I know I submitted my report in EFS.
-Why is the 1620 missing?
+Why is the 1620 Monthly Report missing?

-6. I selected the incorrect month when I submitted my 1620 Report.
+5. I selected the incorrect month when I submitted my 1620 Monthly Report.
 How do I revise the monthly report I submitted incorrectly?

-7. Do my Grand Totals for the monthly 1620 report have to be on the report image when I have listed the totals in EFS?
+6. Do my Grand Totals for the 1620 Monthly Report have to be on the report image when I have listed the totals in EFS?

 Reconciliation

-2. Why am I receiving a discrepancy email regarding Transactions/1620 Monthly Report when my 1620 matches my accounting records?
+2. Why am I receiving a discrepancy email regarding Transactions/1620 Monthly Report?

 Examination